 F1 is more useful than accuracy when the class distribution is uneven.

-MSE = 1/n(∑et2) where the sum ∑ is for i = 1 to n. et is the difference between actual and predicted value.
+MSE = 1/n(∑et2), where the sum ∑ is for i = 1 to n. et is the difference between the actual and predicted values.

 RMSE = √MSE